AI

 • Certifications work best as complements - They add value when paired with actual projects and work experience, not as standalone credentials

-• Only one in five AI initiatives achieve ROI - Formal training matters less than shipping working solutions to real problems
+• Only 6% of organizations capture meaningful AI returns - Formal training matters less than shipping working solutions to real problems

 • Need help implementing these strategies?
 Let us discuss your specific challenges.